 But there’s one process I’m not a fan of that may surprise you: the “five-year plan.”
 Anyone who has ever raised any amount of money has been asked the question, “where do you see this company in five years?”
 The investors want projections — and for good reason — but it’s ultimately a trivial exercise because of one thing: it’s based on time.

-The first time an investor asked me what my five-year-plan was, I responded with the above.
+The first time an investor asked me what my five-year-plan was, I responded with the above perspective.
 Except it sounded more like “I don’t know, I’d just be guessing,” in the pompous, arrogant tone I was fond of in my 30s.
-Thank god I said it to someone as patient and kind as Brad Feld, who walked me through the reasoning behind the question rather than just walking out the door.
+Thank god I said it to someone as patient as Brad Feld, who walked me through the reasoning behind the question rather than just walking out the door.

 Brad explained to me that no one is looking for a crystal ball, and no one expects exact projections.
 Investors are looking for a solid framework of how your company will grow and succeed, and they want to understand all of the assumptions underpinning that framework.
 Still, there’s a better way.
 I didn’t come up with it and Brad didn’t either.
 If you did, Constant Reader, please let me know so I can give you credit.